TiagoHiray/TiagoHiray/README.md

 # Hi there 👋

-I am Tiago Hiray, currently a comp sci student at Instituto Mauá de Tecnologia and an undergrad researcher in ML and computer vision
+I am Tiago Hiray, currently a comp sci student at Instituto Mauá de Tecnologia, an undergrad researcher in ML and computer vision and a Data Science Intern at a brazilian AI Startup

 # Expertise
-My main areas at the moment are Machine Learning and Computer vision, however I am pretty interested in Data Science and Quant Finance.
+My main areas are Data Science, Machine Learning and Computer vision.
 I really enjoy areas that use a lot of Math and Statistics, mainly Calculus and Linear Algebra.

 # Tech Stack